MineCode-Devs/DevMine/README.md

 It allows for much better organization so it is easier to edit.
 Also, we automatically remove unneeded code.

 # What is DevMine's folder structure?
 DevMine's folder structure is basically the ImagicalMine project (https://github.com/Inactive-to-Reactive/ImagicalMine) with a different folder structure!
 Everything else is basically the same.
 Also, a few additional features were added in, that were originally from plugins.
 Have fun using it!
-It is expected to be in the beta stage by mid-August 2016 at the max, if not late July 2016.
+It is expected to be in the beta stage by July 19th, 2016.

-# Pocketmine Structure to DevMine Structure
+# PocketMine Structure to DevMine Structure
 pocketmine\block --> devmine\inventory\blocks <br>
 pocketmine\item --> devmine\inventory\items <br>
 pocketmine\inventory --> devmine\inventory\layout <br>